boredsquirrel/Search-Engines/README.md

 - Some Sites use Javascript to search.
 You see that, if the URL doesnt change after you enter a search.
 If this site has no "noJS-alternative", you can't create a custom search Engine of it.
 - Chromium-based mobile browsers don't allow you to add a custom search engine.
 Ditch them!
-- Safari mobile does the same afaik
+- Safari mobile does the same afaik, only a very small selection at least including DuckDuckGo
+- POST queries are also hard to implement, but should be possible (AddCustomSearchEngine has an option for it in the advanced section)

 ## How to add them to your Browser

 **Falkon**: Settings -> Others -> Manage Search engines

-**Firefox Desktop, Tor-Browser**: You need [the addon "Add Custom Search Engine"](https://addons.mozilla.org/en-US/firefox/addon/add-custom-search-engine/), which converts a string to an OpenSearch engine.
+**Firefox Desktop, Librewolf, Tor-Browser**: You need [the addon "Add Custom Search Engine"](https://addons.mozilla.org/en-US/firefox/addon/add-custom-search-engine/), which converts a string to an OpenSearch engine.
 (Deactivate the Addon afterwards to be sure)

 **Firefox mobile**, Brave Desktop: Settings -> Search -> Add Search engine